 Roles & responsibilities

-This can refer to the individual sufferer, management and other members of staff.
-For example, any employee experiencing menopausal symptoms has a certain responsibility for their own health and wellbeing, and should be open to having conversations with line managers or any other appropriate person; equally, management should be open to discussions around the menopause and putting in place appropriate adjustments to support an affected employee; whilst other members of staff should be helping to create a positive and supportive working environment for anyone who may be going through the menopause and struggling to cope;
+This can refer to the individual worker, management and other members of staff.
+For example, any employee experiencing menopausal symptoms has a certain responsibility for their own health and wellbeing, and should be open to having conversations with line managers or any other appropriate person; equally, management should be open to discussions around the menopause and putting in place appropriate adjustments to support an affected employee; whilst other members of staff should be helping to create a positive and supportive working environment for anyone who may be going through the menopause and struggling to cope.

 Available support

-You should provide details of the different arrangements that you have in place for menopause sufferers, with examples of what potential adjustments can be made at work to support an affected employee.
-You should also set out a number of self-help options, such as diet, exercise or other healthy lifestyle choices, and signpost employees to various external organisations for those who feel too embarrassed to openly discuss the matter within the workplace;
+You should also set out a number of self-help options, such as diet, exercise or other healthy lifestyle choices, and signpost employees to various external organisations for those who feel too embarrassed to openly discuss the matter within the workplace.

 Points of contact